-The SSIS FTP Task is used to perform different kind of operations on Files and Folders (or Directories).
-For instance, if you want to send or receive the files from FTP Server to local directory we can use this SSIS FTP Task.
+The SSIS FTP Task is used to perform a different kinds of operations on Files and Folders (or Directories).
+For instance, if you want to send or receive the files from FTP Server to a local directory, we can use this SSIS FTP Task.

 Configure SSIS FTP Task